Alfresco/docs-alfresco/content-services/latest/release/index.md

 ## Upgraded integrations

-Alfresco Content Services 7.3 introduces changes that require new releases of some modules.
+Alfresco Content Services 7.4 introduces changes that require new releases of some modules.

-To upgrade to Content Services 7.3, you'll also need to update any of the module artifacts to which you're entitled.
+To upgrade to Content Services 7.4, you'll also need to update any of the module artifacts to which you're entitled.

 See the [Supported Platforms]({% link content-services/latest/support/index.md %}) for more details.

-## SDK

-The latest release of the [Alfresco in-process SDK]({% link content-services/latest/develop/sdk.md %}) is SDK 4.5, which is compatible with this release.

-The latest release of the [Alfresco out-of-process Event SDK]({% link content-services/latest/develop/oop-sdk.md %}) is SDK 5.2, which is compatible with this release and the new [SDK Event Gateway]({% link content-services/latest/develop/oop-ext-points/event-gateway.md %}).